If you accidentally sent your Bitcoin Cash (BCH) to a Bitcoin (BTC) legacy address (Non-SegWit), you can try a recover.

 Remember: Bitcoin addresses that start with a 1 are legacy Non-Segwit addresses and Bitcoin addresses that start with a 3 are Segwit addresses.

-Open Edge, wallets list, click on the 3 vertical dots on the right of your BCH wallet, click Master Private Key, enter your password and copy those words one by one on a notepad (you cannot copy them directly).
+Open Edge, wallets list, tap and hold BTC wallet, tap Master Private Key, enter your password and copy those words one by one on a notepad (you cannot copy them directly).

 2. Now you need to derive the individual private keys: we recommend using Ian Coleman's tool https://iancoleman.io/bip39/.
 All bitcoin-related currencies in Edge can be derived using this tool.

 Generally, the process to derive private keys is the same for each currency and involves these three steps:

 -Enter private seed (24 word phrase) into the "BIP39 Mnemonic" field

 -Change the Coin

 -Select a derivation path <-- This step may be different depending on the coin and which type of address you are attempting to derive a private key for.

 |Coin||Derivation Path||Full Derivation Path|